andywer/php-easygit/README.md

 # php-easygit [![Build Status](https://travis-ci.org/andywer/php-easygit.png?branch=master)](https://travis-ci.org/andywer/php-easygit)

-Manage Git repository contents from within your PHP webapp.
+Manage Git repositories from within your PHP webapp.
 No further dependencies.
-You just need to have Git installed.
+You just need to have PHP 5.3+ and Git installed.

+This library is a PHP wrapper around the Git command line tool.
+You may open, create or clone repositories, get information about it and execute any Git command.

 ## Installation

-To install the library you just need to clone the repository.
+To install the library you just need to clone the repository:

 ```sh
 git clone https://github.com/andywer/php-easygit.git